PCarpenter626/SMU_Bootcamp_Project-1/California Analysis README.md

               - Calculate and Display Structures Damaged and Destroyed Per Year <br>
               - Calculate and Display the Average length of the Wildfire Per Year <br>

--  Does the temperature, humidity and time of year have a correlation with the number of acres burned? - Matt
+-  Does the temperature, humidity and time of year have a correlation with the number of acres burned? - _Matt_
 - What is the environmental impact of wildfires; Specifically the severity of the fires and the time it took for containment as well as how it effected the vegetation of the land and soil. - _Ricia_
 -
 - Is there a correlation between Personnel Involved and First Responders. </p> **Hypothesis:** I believe there is a Correlation.
-I believe the more personnel involved, the less acres burned -Patrick
+I believe the more personnel involved, the less acres burned -_Patrick_
-- Which California counties have Experienced the highest numebr of wildfires? - Elena
+- Which California counties have Experienced the highest numebr of wildfires? - _Elena_
-- Is there a correlation between acres burned and fatalities? - Sergio and Francisco
+- Is there a correlation between acres burned and fatalities? - _Sergio and Francisco_
--  Is there a significant differnece in the average acres burned between counties?
-Dagim and Vanessa
+-  Is there a significant differnece in the average acres burned between counties? - _Dagim and Vanessa_

 ## Project Goals & Methods
 - **Goals:** Clean and preprocess the data to enable statistical analysis and Determine if there is a statistically  significant difference in acres burned across different counties.